grafana/agent/docs/sources/flow/reference/components/loki.process.md

 * `flags`: CRI flags including `F` or `P`
 * `log`: The contents of the log line

-Given the following log line, the following key-value pairs would be created in the shared map of extracted data:
+Given the following log line, the subsequent key-value pairs are created in the shared map of extracted data:
 ```
 "2019-04-30T02:12:41.8443515Z stdout F message"